-Return on Equity (ROE) is a measure of Core Molding Technologies’s profit relative to its shareholders’ equity.
-It essentially shows how much the company can generate in earnings given the amount of equity it has raised.
-In most cases, a higher ROE is preferred; however, there are many other factors we must consider prior to making any investment decisions.
+Return on Equity (ROE) weighs Core Molding Technologies’s profit against the level of its shareholders’ equity.
+For example, if the company invests $1 in the form of equity, it will generate $0.041 in earnings from this.
+Generally speaking, a higher ROE is preferred; however, there are other factors we must also consider before making any conclusions.

 Return on Equity = Net Profit ÷ Shareholders Equity

 ROE is assessed against cost of equity, which is measured using the Capital Asset Pricing Model (CAPM) – but let’s not dive into the details of that today.
-For now, let’s just look at the cost of equity number for Core Molding Technologies, which is 8.49%.
-This means Core Molding Technologies’s returns actually do not cover its own cost of equity, with a discrepancy of -1.89%.
-This isn’t sustainable as it implies, very simply, that the company pays more for its capital than what it generates in return.
+For now, let’s just look at the cost of equity number for Core Molding Technologies, which is 10.60%.
+Given a discrepancy of -6.47% between return and cost, this indicated that Core Molding Technologies may be paying more for its capital than what it’s generating in return.
 ROE can be broken down into three different ratios: net profit margin, asset turnover, and financial leverage.
 This is called the Dupont Formula:

 ROE = profit margin × asset turnover × financial leverage